Alcohol, entertainment and late night refreshment (Premises Licence)

 Under the Act, the Council is required to publish a Statement of Licensing Policy (PDF), which must set out the general approach it will take when making licensing decisions.

-The latest and current version of the Council's Licensing Policy was approved on 4 November 2015, and can also be viewed in the reception areas of the main Council offices and in public libraries.
-Printed copies of the policy are also available from the Licensing Officers based at Bexley.
+The latest and current version of the Council's Licensing Policy was approved on 4 November 2020, and can also be viewed in the reception areas of the main Council offices and in public libraries.
+You can obtain a copy from our Licensing Partnership.

 The Licensing Application Information Online system contains new features which will improve your access to licensing applications/licences, including better search options.